ubuntu-mate/mate-dock-applet/README.md

 ### Installation

-To install from source, run:
+To install from source, cd to the directory containing all of the development files and run:

 configure --prefix=/usr